skydoves/landscapist/docs/placeholder.md

 The `landscapist-placeholder` package offers a rich selection of image plugins for implementing placeholders, including loading and failure placeholder support, as well as shimmering animations.

+!!! tip "Try it in a browser"

+    Shimmer, BlurHash, ThumbHash, the thumbnail preview and the loading and failure placeholders are all switches in the [playground](https://skydoves.github.io/landscapist/demo/).
+Pick its Network source to make a load happen every time, so the loading placeholders actually show.

 To utilize these placeholder supports, simply add the following dependency:

 [![Maven Central](https://img.shields.io/maven-central/v/com.github.skydoves/landscapist.svg?label=Maven%20Central)](https://central.sonatype.com/search?q=skydoves%2520landscapist)<br>